He made more money than your sales leader. He hit the top commission rate. Yet, he left.

 - HR – Let’s face it.
 Reps do everything possible to steer clear of HR.
 Suddenly, they’re going to open their hearts to them?
 HR keeps personnel files.
 Gives references for future jobs.
 No chance.

 We’ve reviewed hundreds of exit interviews conducted by companies.
 Conclusion: Lots of fluff.
 People are unlikely to be honest if they are talking to one of your employees.
-Does your interview look like this?

 Need A Quick Fix?